wh-alice/mig_visualstudio/vs/reference/how-to--use-the-xml-schema-designer-with-xml-literals.md

 ---
-title: "How to: Use the XML Schema Designer with XML Literals | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Use the XML Schema Designer with XML Literals" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"